devops329/devops/instruction/penetrationTesting/penetrationTesting.md

 ### Weaponization

 Once you have discovered an exploit you need to weaponize it.
-This usually usually consists of creating a parameterized payload that allows you to deliver and execute the exploit.
+This usually consists of creating a parameterized payload that allows you to deliver and execute the exploit.
 Make sure you give it a cool name like `pepperonikiller`, `crustydb`, or `jwtsucker`.

 You also need to consider how persistent the threat is.
 Can you keep it hidden and derive long term value from it?
 Does it stay hidden until a desired triggered action?
 Is the attack simply meant to disrupt the application?